tumBAIS/RoutingBlocks/docs/source/getting_started.rst

                                                                         blink_probability=0.1, randgen=randgen)))

 We begin with the boilerplate code established for the ILS and add just a few lines to create and configure the ALNS solver.
 This class is responsible for operator selection and weight adaptation.
 It takes a random engine and a smoothing factor as arguments.
 The smoothing factor determines the weight of historical performance when selecting an operator.
 Next, we create and register destroy and repair operators with the ALNS solver.
-RoutingBlocks provides a `set of standard operators <alns_operators>`_ out of the box.
+RoutingBlocks provides a :ref:`set of standard operators <alns_operators>` out of the box.
 In this case, we use RandomInsertion, BestInsertion, RandomRemoval, and WorstRemoval.
 We configure BestInsertion and WorstRemoval to select insertion/removal spots using a blink selection criterion.

 We can now employ the ALNS solver to perturb the current solution within the main loop: